Aaron Rodgers Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Recent Performances

-- Rodgers has 628 passing yards (209.3 ypg) to lead Green Bay, completing 74.4% of his throws and recording seven touchdown passes with zero interceptions over his last three games.
+- Rodgers has thrown for 628 yards while completing 74.4% of his passes (67-of-90), with seven touchdowns and zero interceptions over his last three outings (209.3 per game).

 Rodgers' Green Bay Teammates